 If this happens, then don’t get discouraged, don’t get demotivated and most importantly don’t throw in the towel – the fact you have decided to ‘carb up’ (introduce carbs back into your diet) makes you completely normal.

-Some people (myself included) would struggle MASSIVELY when it comes to really restricting carbs, making energy levels low, plus the fact you are cutting out 90% of the food in your local store.
+Some people (myself included) would struggle MASSIVELY when it comes to really restrict carbs, making energy levels low, plus the fact you are cutting out 90% of the food in your local store.

 So if there is a time when you are doing a keto diet and have a day or so where you have added carbs back in, do not worry!